 Researchers believe that the hormones in milk may play a role in triggering acne.
 One shortcoming of this study was that it relied on adult nurses to remember what they ate as teenagers.

-Follow-up studies in teenaged boys and girls found very similar results.
+Follow-up studies in teenaged and girls found very similar results.
 Skim milk (nonfat milk) was shown to be worse than full-fat or low-fat milk.

-Girls who drank two or more servings of nonfat milk every day were 22 percent more likely to have severe acne and 44 percent more likely to have cystic or nodular acne than those who only had one glass of nonfat milk every day.
+Girls who drank two or more servings of nonfat milk every day were more likely to have severe acne and 44 percent more likely to have cystic or nodular acne than those who only had one glass of nonfat milk every day.

 These studies don't definitively prove that milk triggers acne, but there's enough evidence to strongly suspect that dairy milk plays a role.